srbhp/latex-templete/README.md

 # Latex-templete
 Style guide for latex  documents and beamer presentations.

-Latex is a highly configurable, composable typesetting engine.
-It can produces nice documents, ppts (presentations).
-Many people find latex to be difficult thing to graps.
-To some extent this true for complete beginer but if  we understand few basic structure of latex then things become bit easier.
+LaTeX is a powerful and flexible typesetting system used to create professional-quality documents and presentations.
+While it can seem challenging for beginners, understanding a few fundamental structures makes working with LaTeX much easier.
+With practice, you can efficiently produce well-formatted documents and slides.

 ## Beamer
 Beamer is a latex package that allows you to create presentations.